 Andrea Freund holds an MLitt in Viking Studies from UHI and a BA (Hons) Viking Studies from the University of Nottingham.
-She is currently undertaking a PhD project at INS.
-It investigates runic inscriptions in Orkney as sources for Norse identities.
+She has just completed a PhD investigating runic inscriptions in Orkney as sources for Norse identities.
 As part of her project, she also created a temporary exhibition for Orkney Museum.

 Previously, Andrea Freund has lived in Germany, Sweden, Iceland, England and China and worked on excavations in Germany and Sweden.
 She now also holds a post as Førstelektor at the University of Oslo.